Vampyr Prologue is merely the start of the game Vampyr.

-All right, you’ve got a weapon now, so be prepared to attack.
+All right, that’s enough from a storyteller’s POV–you’ve got a weapon now, so be prepared to attack.
 There’s not much you can do as far as dodging.
 If you try it too often, you’ll probably just end up getting hurt.
 However, you can lock onto targets so they’re in your sights.

 Head forward until you enter an area with three enemies.
 Two are in the background, so kill vamp-hater numero uno first.
-This is where you learn about the dodge, but it’s still kind of meaningless.
+This is where you learn about the dodge, and it’s useful for avoiding gunfire at this point.

 Go through the door.